Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho** and Byung-Deuk Woo.
 2021.
 "The Legacy of Pro-Democracy Mass Protest and Democratic Survival: A Cross-National Survival Analysis from 1946 to 2016." *Social Science Studies*, 29(2):76-125. <http://doi.org/10.17787/jsgiss.2021.29.2.76> [KCI]

 ## Manuscripts under Review

-Mitchell, Sara McLaughlin, Elise Pizzi, Carly Millerd and <strong>Jeongho Choi</strong>.
-"Does Government Response to Natural Disasters Explain Violence?
-The Case of the Sendero Luminoso and Conflict in Peru."
-(R&R)

 <strong>Choi, Jeongho</strong>.
 "Evolving Populist Rhetoric: How Public Approval Shapes its Employment."
 (R&R)